openframeworks/ofSite/_documentation/utils/ofThread.markdown

 Poco::Mutex.
 It represents a simplified (sometimes overly simplified - or simplified in ways that might not make sense for your project) pathway for quickly writing threaded classes.
-Poco::Runnable represents a able to spawn a thread and "run" the contents of a the Poco::Runnable interface (which ofThread does).
+Poco::Runnable represents a class that can be "run" via its void run() method.
+Poco::Thread is able to spawn a thread and "run" the contents of a class that extends the Poco::Runnable interface (which ofThread does).
 Poco::FastMutex, (aka ofMutex) is a "mutual exclusion" object that prevents two threads from accessing the same data at the same time.
 It is important to know